roadtocode4u/spaceship/docs/icp/09-iframe-and-embed-tag/09-iframe-and-embed-tag.md

 ### `target= "_blank"` Attribute

-Target \_blank attribute are used to opens the linked document in a new tab.
+Target \_blank attribute are used to open the linked document in a new tab.

 **Code :**